nehabommireddy/nehabommireddy/README.md

 # 👋 Hi, I'm Neha Bommireddy!

-I'm a sophomore at Cornell University studying Computer Science, passionate about building impactful software and using technology to solve real-world problems.
+I'm studying Computer Science at Cornell University and I'm passionate about building impactful software and using technology to solve real-world problems.
 I'm especially interested in creating inclusive, accessible tools and am currently exploring open source projects and learning how to work with APIs to contribute to collaborative tech communities.

 ---